kstenerud/compact-time/compact-time-specification.md

 The location, combined with an associated date, refers to the time zone that location falls under on that particular date.
 Location data should ideally be within the boundaries of a politically notable region whenever possible.

-Note: Time zone values that contain different longitude/latitude values, but still refer to the same time zone at their particular time (for example, [48.85, 2.32] on Aug 10, 2019, and [48.90, 2.28] on Jan 1, 2000, which both refer to Europe/Paris), are considered equal.
+Note: Time zone values that contain different longitude/latitude values, but still refer to the same time zone at their particular time (for example, [48.85, 2.32] on Dec 10, 2010, and [48.90, 2.28] on Jan 1, 2000, which both refer to Europe/Paris in the same daylight savings mode), are considered equal.

 Pros: